 Too much snark in my historic examples?
 Ok let’s be serious, the question should arise every time you hear the word AirBnB whether you have good reasons to trust a platform.
 What if history is just repeating itself, benefiting a few by allowing a clever shield scheme to avoid direct responsibility for harms that are externalized or spread widely?
 Platform risk is complicated and should not be treated lightly.

-A platform company evangelist or product manager will probably you their developers are all responsible people who can be trusted implicitly to do the right thing; no need to have oversight because people are just naturally good.
+A platform company evangelist or product manager will probably tell you their developers are all responsible people who can be trusted implicitly to do the right thing; no need to have oversight because people are just naturally good.
 In reality, however, when you talk to the platform engineers behind closed doors you will often find a modern version of Sinclair’s 1906 novel “The Jungle”; history has some very important lessons to be remembered.

 “Developers are our worst enemy” a car ride sharing platform security team member revealed to me recently, explaining further that “developers are so sloppy with credentials we had to hang one to make an example to the others”.
 This is a fine point.
 If we don’t make examples, or talk about security issues directly and openly, a platform may enable very bad things.